 - 2 1/2 Cups masa mix I used Maseca Brand `

 - 1 teaspoon baking powder

 - 2 1/2 Cups beef broth reserved from cooked beef

 - 3 dry ancho chile peppers

 - 1 onion peeled and cut into quarters

 - broth from peppers

-Add meat to center and add sliced olives if you like.
-Fold one side over and then the other side.
+- Add meat to center and add sliced olives if using.
+Fold one side over and then fold the other side.
+(Refer to pictures)

-Fold narrow end up and tie with a thin strip of husk as shown in picture.
-Note one side will remain exposed.
+- Fold narrow end up and tie with a thin strip of husk as shown in picture.
+Note: top side of tamale will remain exposed.

-Tamales are done when masa separates some from husk a little.
+- Tamales are done when masa separates a little from husk around exposed top side.